Advancing Basic Science for Humanity

 Mary Sue Coleman

 Dr. Coleman led "The Michigan Difference," a campaign to raise $2.5 billion for the future of the institution.
 At its conclusion in December 2008, the campaign finale stood at $3.2 billion – the most ever raised by a public university.
-The University launched its $4 billion "Victors for Michigan" campaign in November 2013.
+The University launched its $4 billion "Victors for Michigan" campaign under her leadership in November 2013.

-Elected to the Institute of Medicine, President Coleman also is a Fellow of the American Association for the Advancement of Science and of the American Academy of Arts and Sciences.
+Elected to the Institute of Medicine, Dr. Coleman also is a Fellow of the American Association for the Advancement of Science and of the American Academy of Arts and Sciences.
 She co-chaired a major policy study of the Institute of Medicine, examining the consequences of uninsurance, and has become a nationally recognized expert on the issue.

+As a biochemist, Dr. Coleman built a distinguished research career through her research on the immune system and malignancies.
 For 19 years she was a member of the biochemistry faculty at the University of Kentucky.
 Her work in the sciences led to administrative appointments at the University of North Carolina at Chapel Hill and the University of New Mexico, where she served as provost and vice president for academic affairs.

 She earned her undergraduate degree in chemistry from Grinnell College and her doctorate in biochemistry from the University of North Carolina.